 - Systems Change: This area assesses the impact of collaboratives at producing changes within local systems.
 The seven indicators of systems change are public policy change, public funding, private funding, funder alignment, data, communications, public will-building, and OY narrative change, and pathway improvements.

 - Collaborative Capacity: This area assesses the health and capacity of the collaborative.
 The four indicators of healthy collaborative capacity are leadership, planning, and convening power, data and learning, raising awareness and strategic communication, and resources for the collaborative

-- Cross-Cutting Priorities: The work of OYF is founded on an approach that prioritizes equity and engagement.
+- Core Values: The work of OYF is founded on an approach that prioritizes equity and engagement.
 The three indicators related to practices of the collaborative are equity, youth led change, and community power building.

 The OYF Annual Self-Assessment results is shared annually with each community in a dashboard format, that shows their data compared to the OYF network average, as well as compared to a peer group of similar collaboratives.
 This information is used by collaboratives to inform programmatic foci, policy change efforts, and more.

 More about our annual assessment efforts, and individual annual reports can be found here.

 Effective policy and advocacy enables our communities to achieve sustainable impact for the greatest number of opportunity youth.
 Thus, in addition to supporting communities scale reconnection pathways to improve education and employment outcomes for opportunity youth, we also partner with our communities to develop a policy and advocacy agenda to influence decision-and policy makers.